godotengine/godot-docs/classes/class_string.rst

 :ref:`String<class_String>` **json_escape** **(** **)** |const|

 Returns a copy of the string with special characters escaped using the JSON standard.
+Because it closely matches the C standard, it is possible to use :ref:`c_unescape<class_String_method_c_unescape>` to unescape the string, if necessary.

 .. rst-class:: classref-item-separator